neithere/argh/docs/source/subparsers.rst

 ~~~~~~~~~~

 The statement ``parser.add_commands([bar, quux])`` builds two subparsers named
 `bar` and `quux`.
-A "subparser" is an argument parser bound to a namespace.
+A "subparser" is an argument parser bound to a group name.
 In
 other words, it works with everything after a certain positional argument.
 `Argh` implements commands by creating a subparser for every function.